DataDog/datadog-agent/docs/dogstatsd/configuration.md

 ## dogstatsd_string_interner_size

-**Please note that this is an internal configuration field subject to change (or to removal) without any notice**
+**Note: This is an internal configuration field subject to change (or to removal) without any notice.**

 Dogstatsd relies on the Go garbage-collector for its memory management.
 Garbage collection is not the most optimal solution in every cases, for instance while manipulating a large amounts of different string values.

-Dogstatsd, with tags and metrics names, is manipulating a lot of different string values.
+Dogstatsd, with tags and metrics names, manipulates a lot of different string values.
-This is why we've introduced a string interner: its responsibility is to cache some strings as long as it can so that the garbage collector is not collecting them too often.

-It resets when it is full.
+The string interner is responsible for caching some strings as long as it can so that the garbage collector is not collecting them too often.
+The string interner resets when it is full.

 Its default configuration is to cache 4096 strings.
-If we consider a default metric name size of 100, it means that it could use up to 409Kb of heap memory.
+If you consider a default metric name size of 100, it means that it could use up to 409Kb of heap memory.

 Increasing its value slightly increases the memory usage but could help reduce the amount of